-TVC N. The police in Bauchi State have arrested 19 suspected kidnappers for allegedly attacking some villages in the
+TVC N. The police in Bauchi State have arrested 19 suspected kidnappers for allegedly attacking some villages in the state and holding 48 persons hostage for ransom.

 It was learnt that the suspects were arrested in the Toro, Gumau and Ningi areas of the state between Thursday, January 5 and Tuesday, January 10.